Report29 Jun 2024

 “Running the three rounds at this championship has helped me better understand my body and the sport.
 I was never short on confidence, but I believe I have much more to do as I can run way faster.
 Deep down, I look forward to some great competition and nice vibes from the top sprinters.”

-But world champion Antonio Watson's Olympic dreams were dashed after 150 metres when he suffered an injury, becoming another major casualty of the championships.
-Deandre Watkin seized the opportunity to create a huge upset, breaking the 45-second barrier for the first time.
-Crossing the line in 44.48, he defeated defending champion Sean Bailey (44.65) and Jevaughn Powell (44.79).
+World champion Antonio Watson's Olympic dreams were dashed after 150 metres when he suffered an injury in his 400m heat.
+Deandre Watkin seized the opportunity and broke the 45-second barrier for the first time to win in 44.48, ahead of Sean Bailey (44.65) and Jevaughn Powell (44.79).

-Malik James-King produced the race of his life when he became the third Jamaican to run the men’s 400m hurdles in under 48 seconds.
-He won the race in 47.42, just 0.08 off the national record held by Roshawn Clarke, who was well beaten into second (48.04).
+Malik James-King produced the race of his life when he became the third Jamaican to run the men’s 400m hurdles inside 48 seconds.
+He won in 47.42, just 0.08 off the national record held by Roshawn Clarke, who was well beaten into second (48.04).

-In the women’s equivalent, Rushell Clayton, a two-time world bronze medallist, solidified her status as the nation’s top one-lap hurdler with an impressive run of 52.51.
+In the women’s equivalent, two-time world bronze medallist Rushell Clayton solidified her status as the nation’s top one-lap hurdler with an impressive run of 52.51.
 She moved to eighth on the world all-time list and second on Jamaica’s all-time list behind Melaine Walker’s 52.42.
-Janieve Russell (53.33) and Shiann Salmon (53.71) took second and third, respectively.
+Janieve Russell (53.33) and Shiann Salmon (53.71) took second and third.

 Noel Francis for World Athletics